 We use non personal information in order to better understand how visitors use the service and where possible, to improve their experience.
 For instance, we may use your page view information to recommend content we think you will enjoy, or to customize other elements of our services for you.
 In some cases, we may publicly display information that is not personally identifying in the aggregate, (e.g., by publishing a report on trends in the usage of the network, or displaying the number of people who have viewed a piece of content) or may provide it to third parties.
 If you are a student in a cohort, we may show summaries of the amount of content or topics of content you have read on the Network to help your educators support your learning goals.
 We may also use non personal information to analyze how our services are used, evaluate their quality, diagnose service or technical problems, and maintain security.

 You also provide us information in User Content you post to the Service.
-Your questions, answers, comments, and other contributions on the Service, and metadata about them (such as when you posted them), are publicly viewable on the Service.
+Your questions, answers, comments, goals, tasks and other contributions on the Service, and metadata about them (such as when you posted them), are publicly viewable on the Service.
 If you’re a professional or an educator, any content you do not post anonymously will include your full name, your location, your headline, and your profile photo and will be listed on your profile page.
 If you are a student, any content you do not post anonymously will include your first name and last initial, your location, and sometimes your education level.
 This information may be searched by search engines and be republished elsewhere on the Web in accordance with our Terms of Service.